Unity-Technologies/ml-agents/docs/Making-a-New-Unity-Environment.md

 ## Create the Environment:

-Next, we will create a very simple scene to act as our ML Agents environment.
+Next, we will create a very simple scene to act as our ML-Agents environment.
 The "physical" components of the environment include a Plane to act as the floor for the agent to move around on, a Cube to act as the goal or target for the agent to seek, and a Sphere to represent the agent itself.

 **Create the floor plane:**